jovo/smc-oopsi/README.markdown

 This is a repository containing the code to implement the algorithms employed in Vogelstein et al, 2009, and subsequent related advances.
-Publication version of manuscript is now available from [Cell Press] [4] with subscription, or [here] [5] for free
+Publication version of manuscript is now available from [Cell Press] [4] with subscription, or [here] [5] for free.

+Note that the code in this repository is not kept up-to-date; rather, it is an archive of our work.
+for an up-to-date code base, check out: https://github.com/jovo/oopsi

 This work may be cited as: